Bolendra2323/Project-2-Open-To-Intern/README.md

 Open to Intern Project

-Problem Statements → It consist of total  Models (College-Model & Intern-Model)
+Problem Statements → It consist of total two Models (College-Model & Intern-Model)

 College-Model→ It consist of 2 API’s (1-Post , 1-Get)